Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 ## Trust Region Policy Optimization (TRPO)

 [TRPO](https://arxiv.org/abs/1502.05477) is a great algorithm with some very good theoretical properties.
-Stochastic policy optimization can be challenging because the stochasticity can change quickly.
-This in combination with the properties deep neural networks, in particular that deep nets like to recieve nice small gradients.
-When the stochasticity grows so do the gradients, when the gradients grow so to can (and usually does) the stochasticity of the policy.
+Stochastic policy optimization can be challenging because the policy distribution can change quickly after network updates.
+This in combination with the properties of deep neural networks, in particular that deep nets like to receive nice small gradients, make learning challenging.
+When the stochasticity grows so do the gradients, when the gradients grow so does the stochasticity of the policy.
-TRPO uses congugate gradient decent with line search to optimize the policy parameters $\theta$ will applying a constraint the the KL divergence.
+TRPO uses conjugate gradient decent with line search to optimize the policy parameters $\theta$ with respect to a constraint on the KL divergence.
 The KL divergence constraint assist in keeping the stochastic distribution the policy models from changing to much between updates.

 **Pros:**

-1. TRPO can work very well and is known to even exibit monotonic policy improvements.
+1. TRPO can work very well and is known to even exhibit monotonic policy improvements.

 **Cons:**

 1. Challenging (impossible?) to use TRPO for things like recurrent neural networks.
-2. Lots of memory is needed to compute the Fisher vector product (AKA gradient vector product) of the paremters $\theta$
+2. Lots of memory is needed to compute the Fisher vector product (AKA gradient vector product) of the parameters $\theta$
-3. Not easily paralizable.
+3. Not easily parallelizable.

 ### Generalize Advantage Estimation (GAE)

+While not an RL algorithm GAE is used to reduce the variance in the advantage estimates for the policy.
 TRPO uses a KL divergence penalty to reduce the amount the policy distribution can shift between updates, however there can still be a significant variance in the advantage estimate.

 ![Pelican](images/DYmistifying/policyGrad.svg)

-Here we can see a set of states labeled with their advantage.
+Here we can see a set of states labelled with their future discounted reward;advantage (from samples);baseline.
-The True policy gradient is visualized with the circles.
+The True policy gradient is visualized with the ellipses.
-One of the challenges with esitmating the Advantage is that it is based on the furture discounted reward.
+One of the challenges with estimating the Advantage is that it is based on the future discounted reward.
 The agent could have randomly found some good reward for a few timesteps and then wondered into a very low reward area of the state space.
-This will result in a very low overall future discounted reward and a high Advantage for the states the agent was in the high reward area.
+This will result in a very low overall future discounted reward and a high Advantage for the states the agent explored in the high reward area.
-This advantage is good but for practicle reasons having widely different advantage values can lead to large and noisey gradients.
+This advantage is good but for practise reasons having widely different advantage values can lead to large and noisy gradients.
-[GAE](https://arxiv.org/abs/1506.02438) subtracts off the mean of the policy to reduce variance.
+[GAE](https://arxiv.org/abs/1506.02438) does something similar to subtracting off the expected discounted future reward for the policy to reduce variance.

+Here the advantage of a number of points in the state space is given.

 ![Pelican](images/DYmistifying/policyGradPlusMean.svg)

-Here the mean of the policy (aka baseline or value function estimate) is shown by the purple dot, label with the estimate.
+Here the policy mean (aka baseline or value function) is shown by the purple dot, label with the estimate.
-This estimate changes the overall advantage, reducing it and making it more managable.
+This estimate changes the overall advantage, reducing it and making it more manageable

 ## Proximal Policy Optimization (PPO)